PhilSports Complex: 2010s

 There was a plan by the Philippine Sports Commission to put up of a beach volleyball court inside the track and field oval of the PhilSports Football and Athletics Stadium, a proposal opposed by the Philippine Athletics Track and Field Association (PATAFA).
 PATAFA President, and Philippine Super Liga Chairman Philip Ella Juico said that the construction of the sand court may hamper the athletics national team's preparations.

 The complex underwent a major renovation, prior to its hosting of some events of the 2019 Southeast Asian Games.

 2020s

 The PhilSports Complex was closed due to the COVID-19 pandemic.

 The sports complex was renovated in 2025.
-The track oval was reopened on August 2025.
+The track oval was reopened in August 2025.
 The weight training area was re-inaugurated as the National Athletic Center and the Bagong Pilipinas Gymnasium in November 2025.
 The Dorm H was also refurbished.
+The National Sports Museum was also relocated to the PhilSports Complex from Rizal Memorial Sports Complex.